skiboyscott/OrderRouting/README.md

 **By default, this engine optimizes for hitting the promised EDD**, with cost as the main decision driver: among fulfillment center + carrier combinations that can still hit the date, it picks the cheapest one, within the threshold.
-That's the "Protect the promise" mode in the rules engine (see below) — but it isn't hardcoded.
+That's the "Protect the promise" mode in the rules engine (see below), but it isn't hardcoded.
 Merchants can instead configure the engine to **minimize cost with the date as a floor**, where the cheapest route within a defined late-tolerance wins, and a faster route is only chosen when nothing cheaper qualifies.